Hi, I’m a "serious girl"

 Back in a traditional therapy setting, I loved working with young adults and being part of an educational institution.
 However, my inner creative rebel beckoned.
-I left CSC in 2006, returning to my practice; still adding, refining and recreating.
+I left CSC in 2006, to return to my practice; to refine and recreate it.

-The experience of studying theater improvisation (begun in 2003), coupled with finding Stuart Brown’s TED talk and (2009) book Play, sparked a new interest in play, especially with regard to its effective use to shift power dynamics.
+My experience of studying theater improvisation (begun in 2003), coupled with my discovery of Stuart Brown’s TED talk (2009) and his book Play, sparked a new interest in play, especially with regard to its effective use to shift power dynamics.

-Having absorbed a bit of the misguided cultural myth that play is frivolous, it was a seminal point.
+I had absorbed a bit of the misguided cultural myth that play is frivolous, this new interest in play was a seminal point.
 Prone to getting on my soap box, play doesn’t come easily.
-Involved in rediscovering it, when stressed, I can still revert to “dear-in-headlights” responses to life’s invitations to play.
+Involved in my rediscovery of it, when stressed, I can still revert to “dear-in-headlights” responses to life’s invitations to play.

-The fun of long pointed watercraft entered my life in 1999 while renting kayaks.
+The fun of long pointed watercraft entered my life in 1999, on a magical vacation with rented kayaks.
 Ed and I soon acquired our own and it wasn’t long before we ditched our euro-paddles for the more elegant, versatile skinny stick of the Greenlandic Qajaqing Tradition.

 Poorly managed diabetes and Alzheimer's, fortunately not in the same person.
-Both illnesses, eye opening...
-Interestingly, my experience with theater improvisation proved very helpful during the time I was helping these friends.
+Both illnesses, opened my eyes in new ways...
+Fortunately, my experience with theater improvisation proved helpful with these friends.

-© Copyright 2008-2019 Point to Creativity
+© Copyright 2008-2021 Point to Creativity

 Rosendale, NY 12472